 LCGI MCSFS AAE MIMI

-Simon Lane is a Senior Consultant in the Investigations Group at TRL, specialising in road accident reconstruction and providing consultancy advice.
-He is a member of the Institute of the Motor Industry, through which he is recognised as an Advanced Automotive Engineer, a professional Member of the Forensic Science Society and he holds the Licentiateship of the City and Guilds of London Institute in Traffic Accident Investigation.
+Simon Lane is a Consultant in the Investigations Group at TRL, specialising in road accident reconstruction and providing consultancy advice.
+He is a member of the Institute of the Motor Industry, through which he is recognised as an Advanced Automotive Engineer, a Member of the Chartered Society of Forensic Sciences and he holds the Licentiateship of the City and Guilds of London Institute in Traffic Accident Investigation.

-He served as a Police Officer for 30 years, where he gained twenty-five years’ experience dealing with road traffic collisions.
+He previously served as a Police Officer for 30 years, where he gained 25 years’ experience dealing with road traffic collisions.
 He specialised in collision investigation and was a member of the Forensic Collision Investigation Unit for eighteen years.

 Simon has considerable experience gained during the investigation and reconstruction of road deaths involving single and multiple casualties.
 He has reconstructed collisions involving passenger carrying vehicles, large goods vehicles, agricultural vehicles, cars, motorcycles and bicycles, as well as pedestrian fatalities.

 He has undertaken specialist training in collision investigation and other associated courses such as vehicle handling and dynamics, vehicle examination, light bulb examination, tachograph analysis (analogue & digital), photography and large goods vehicle air brake systems.
 He holds driving licence categories which include motorcycle, large goods and passenger carrying vehicles and holds Police class one driving certificates for cars and motorcycles.